Scaling Reasoning Hop Exposes Weaknesses: Demystifying and Improving Hop Generalization in Large Language Models: Reproducibility Statement

 \section{Reproducibility Statement}

 We have taken several steps to ensure reproducibility of our results.
 All models used in this work are publicly available open-source LLMs, and the datasets and benchmarks are well-documented in the appendix.
 Details of our experimental setup, training configurations, and evaluation protocols are provided in the main text and Appendix.
-Our code implementation of the investigation experiments as well as the proposed TCR method will be released on the GitHub.

 \listofappendices